Bitagora/bitagora-web/static/en/privacy.md

 ### 3. Data stored locally
 1. Bitagora Booth client-based web and mobile applications run on the user's device and use local storage to store information about the user's registration and ballot.
-2. Except for the purpose of registration (see point 1 above), the information stored in the user's device is not sent to Bitagora's server at any point.
+2. Except for the purpose of registration (see point 1 above), the information stored in the user's device is not sent to any server at any point.
 3. Users can delete the information stored in their device at their will.
 When uninstalling Bitagora Booth web or mobile applications, this data is automatically deleted from the device.
 4. When using Bitagora Booth web or mobile applications, blocking local storage is not recommended as it will disable the application's functionality.